 The Dodd-Frank Act offers several advantages over the Sarbanes-Oxley Act.
 The statute of limitations period for making a claim is much longer under the Dodd-Frank Act.
 Many claims which may have already expired under Sarbanes-Oxley Act may still be actionable under the Dodd-Frank Act.

 Whistleblowers may also receive further legal remedies in cases of employer retaliation, such as double back pay plus interest.
-The Dodd-Frank Act does not provide a standard of administrative exhaustion and allows for a broader scope of coverage when it comes to the types of companies that can be sued.
+The Dodd-Frank Act does not provide a standard of administrative exhaustion and allows for a broader scope of coverage for the types of companies that can be sued.

 At the same time, there may be certain disadvantages under the Dodd-Frank Act as well, like lack of protection from internal whistleblowing in all instances, and limitation against claiming special damages.